sascommunities/sas-global-forum-2019/3156-2019-Drutar/README.md

 2. [Import the SAS Visual Analytics Report Examples](./Visual_Analytics_Reports)
 3. Run the example SAS Code

 #### Bonus!
-To assist with getting started, the following SAS code is provided which will retireve the internal UID of a SAS Visual Analytics report
+To assist with getting started, the following SAS code is provided which will retrieve the internal UID of a SAS Visual Analytics report
 * [retrieve_VA_report_ID.sas](./retrieve_VA_report_ID.sas)

 ## Support contact(s)